 - Extra-strong glue (if using gemstones)

-Note: If you look carefully at the pictures, you’ll notice I used regular school glue rather than extra-strong glue.
-That seemed fine initially, but because the back of the gemstones is so smooth, they began to fall off pretty quickly when our kids started playing with the crowns.
+Note: Because the back of the gemstones is so smooth, they tend to fall off pretty quickly when kids start playing.
 For this reason, I really recommend using something stronger than school glue, especially if you have younger kids at home who could choke on fallen gemstones!

 1. Fold Construction Paper